 Can I carry passengers on my quad or ATV on the road?

 Yes, but only if the vehicle is designed by the manufacturer to take a passenger.
-There has to be proper passenger provisions such as a seat and passenger foot pegs.
-The long seat on a sit-astride quad or ATV may look like it has room for a passenger, but this must not be used to carry passengers: the extra space is to allow the single operator to manoeuvre themselves.
+There has to be proper passenger provisions, such as a seat and passenger foot pegs.
+The long seat on a sit-astride vehicle may look like it has room for a passenger, but it must not be used in this way.
+The extra space is to allow a single operator to manoeuvre themselves.

 The law also states that the same restrictions apply as for motorcycles.
-So if a passenger's feet can't reach the foot pegs, or they aren't secure (which might apply to younger passengers), they aren't allowed to be a passenger.
-If the quad is classed as an agricultural vehicle, it can't take passengers on the road.
+So if a passenger’s feet can’t reach the foot pegs, or they aren’t secure (which might apply to younger passengers), they aren’t allowed to be a passenger.
+If the vehicle is registered for agricultural use, it can’t take passengers on the road.

 Do I need a driving licence to ride a quad or ATV?

-You need a full UK car driving licence (category B or B1) to ride a quad on the road.
-A motorcycle licence doesn't give you the legal right to ride a quad or ATV on the road unless you have B1 entitlement.
-If you are riding on privately owned land, you don't need a licence: www.gov.uk/quad-bikes-the-rules.
+You need a full UK car driving licence (category B or B1) to ride one of these vehicles on the road.
+A motorcycle licence doesn’t give you the legal right to ride four-wheelers on the road unless you have B1 entitlement.
+If you are riding on privately owned land, you don’t need a licence: www.gov.uk/quad-bikes-the-rules.

 Can I ride a quad or ATV on a Provisional licence?